 SPORTS The 49ers are on a roll-garnering new records in the face of injury.
 Here's our recap and breakdown of the season so far.
-[P 20]

-By Ellie Kearns & Aaron Huang I. WHEN WORDS FAIL When Maya Bodnick '22 first saw the billboard truck on Oct.
-13, she was terrified.
-Enlarged pictures and names of her peers were being paraded around campus on all sides of the truck, with the caption "Harvard's Leading Antisemites."
-The campaign to dox-to publicly release personal and identifying information about someone with malicious intent-Harvard students made national headlines.
+[P 20] The campaign to dox-to publicly release personal and identifying information about someone with malicious intent- Harvard students made national headlines.
 The targets were alleged signers of the Harvard Undergraduate Palestine Solidarity Committee (PSC) statement blaming "Israel entirely for the war in Gaza."
 Bodnick, a Jewish sophomore at Harvard, wrote an Op-Ed the next day for independent Jewish news organization Forward, condemning both the PSC's statement and the doxxing.

 "The trucks, the online doxxing campaign, and the [New York] Post cover function as billboards for hate, encouraging violence against these students," Bodnick wrote in the Op-Ed.
 "These doxxing attacks have not only endangered the students whose organizations signed the letter, but also have created immense fear and danger for the whole Harvard Muslim community."
-Despite denouncing the statement and larger doxxing campaigns, Bodnick believes in the preservation of freedom of speech.
+Despite denouncing the statement and authoritarian censorship."

-"But even though I strongly disagree with the PSC statement, I still believe that all students have the right to freedom of speech and-more importantly-to feel safe on campus," she wrote.
-"Free speech matters because it is a fundamental pillar of our American democracy.
-If we silence ideas that we disagree with, we risk slipping into authoritarian censorship."
 While Bodnick's Op-Ed focused primarily on the situation at Harvard, she believes the situation is representative of a broader issue at higher educational institutions nationwide.
 "Harvard has a civil discourse problem, but it's not unique," she said in an interview.
 "It's emblematic of modern polarization."
 These civil discourse problems have manifested themselves in various forms at universities across the country.
 At Northwestern University, fake issues of the student newspaper The Daily Northwestern were distributed across their campus with the headline, "Northwestern complicit in genocide of Palestinians."
 At Tulane University, two students were assaulted in a brawl when someone attempted to burn an Israeli flag during a pro-Palestine rally.
 The events following the Israel-Hamas conflict are not the first time ideology-based animosity has arisen on college campuses.
-In March, conservative judge Stuart Kyle Duncan was invited to speak at Stanford Law School by the Federalist Society, a student group focused on the current state of the legal order.
-Duncan was shouted down by protesters and chastised by Stanford's Associate Dean of Diversity, Equity, and Inclusion, sparking a national debate around freedom of speech on college campuses.
-Photos and Illustration by Kayla Ling Last year, distinguished universities like Emerson, Georgetown, Stanford, the University of Florida, and the University of North Carolina were ranked the worst for free speech in America by the Foundation for Individual Rights in Education (FIRE).
+In March, conservative judge Stuart Kyle University of Florida, and the University of North Carolina were ranked the worst for free speech in America by the Foundation for Individual Rights in Education (FIRE).
 The placement of these highly regarded universities on the rankings prompts a question: how can these schools prepare students to become positive members of society if their campus suppresses free speech?
 The polarization on campuses follows the rise of polarization nationally.
 Americans are becoming further entrenched in their political and ideological opinions, leading to larger, more extreme reactions.
 This phenomenon can be seen in Republicans ousting their party's Speaker of the House and the subsequent challenges in finding a replacement; the Jan.
 6 attack on the Capitol building in 2021; and even social media's cancel culture.
-[CONTINUED ON P 10] By the Numbers Recent snapshots of campus life

-29

-PERFORMANCES

-at the biannual Coffeehouse, ranging from original songs to choreographed dances to student bands.
+[CONTINUED ON P 10] THE NUEVA SCHOOL: 131 E. 28TH AVE.
+SAN MATEO, CA 94403 INSTAGRAM & TWITTER: @THENUEVACURRENT NEWS By the Numbers Recent snapshots of campus life at the biannual Coffeehouse, ranging from original songs to choreographed dances to student bands.

-7

-JUMPSCARES

-by students in the Halloween haunted house set up by Student Council

-729

-DOLLARS

-raised by the Latine Affinity group's food sale on Oct.
-4 to donate to the Chicana Latina Foundation
+by students in the Halloween haunted house set up by Student Council 729 raised by the Latine Affinity group's food sale on Oct.
+4 to donate to the Chicana Latina Foundation 494 ATTENDEES gathered at Nueva's Innovative Learning Conference from Oct.

-494

-ATTENDEES

-gathered at Nueva's Innovative Learning Conference from Oct.
 26-27.

+DRUMMING AWAY

-DRUMMING AWAY The steel drum band performed at SF Jazz Center last November with Grammy-winner Tony Lindsay and steel pan virtuoso Robert Greenidge.
-Preparing for a pan-tastic performance Steel drum band gears up for end-of-semester showcase By Ethan Huynh In the morning hours of block 5, students will often hear a musical clanging of metal from the portables.
+The steel drum band performed at SF Jazz Center last November with Grammy-winner Tony Lindsay and steel pan virtuoso Robert Greenidge.

+Preparing for a pan-tastic performance

+Steel drum band gears up for end-of-semester showcase

+By Ethan H.

+In the morning hours of block 5, students will often hear a musical clanging of metal from the portables.